MicrosoftDocs/mixed-reality/mixed-reality-docs/submitting-an-app-to-the-microsoft-store.md

 Next to "This experience is designed for Windows Mixed Reality on:"
 * Check the **PC** box only if your app offers a VR experience when an immersive headset is connected to the user's PC.
 You should check this box whether your app is designed exclusively to run on an immersive headset or if it is a standard PC game/app that offers a mixed reality mode and/or bonus content when a headset is connected.
 * Check the **HoloLens** box only if your app offers a holographic experience when it's run on HoloLens.
-* Check **both** boxes if your app offers a mixed reality experience on both device types, like the [Mixed Reality Academy "island" app](mixed-reality-250.md) from Build 2017.
+* Check **both** boxes if your app offers a mixed reality experience on both device types, like the [Mixed Reality Academy "Project Island" app](mixed-reality-250.md) from Build 2017.

 If you selected "PC" above, you'll want to set the "mixed reality setup" (activity level).
 This only applies to mixed reality experiences that run on PCs connected to immersive headsets, as mixed reality apps on HoloLens are world-scale and the user doesn't define a boundary during setup.
 * Choose **Seated + standing** if your app is designed with the intention that the user stays in one position (an example would be a game where you're seated in a cockpit of an aircraft).